What is QUIC?

 To authenticate each others’ peer IDs, peers encode their peer ID into a self-signed certificate, which they sign using their host’s private key.
 This is the same way peer IDs are authenticated in the libp2p TLS handshake.

-Following the multiaddress format described earlier, a standard QUIC connection will
+Following the multiaddress format, a standard QUIC connection will